wpswings/mwb-bookings-for-woocommerce/README.txt

 Using the WordPress Bookings plugin General Settings tab toggle button functionality, admin managers can simply enable/disable the plugin as well as the plugin's Woo bookings feature.

 **7) Flexible WooCommerce Bookings**
-With the booking and appointment plugin for WooCommerce, customers can tailor their WP booking criteria to their specific booking unit (hour, day), budget, event, and requirements.
+With the booking and appointment plugin for WooCommerce, customers can tailor their WP booking criteria to their specific booking unit (hour, day, and minutes), budget, event, and requirements.
 You can make reservations without bothering to place a call, thus you can do so from the comfort of your home following easy booking management.

 **8) WordPress Bookings Confirmations & Cancellation Offered** With the WooCommerce appointments plugin, Admin managers can easily offer confirmations for booking requests made by customers, as well as easy booking cancellations, by utilizing the plugin’s capabilities.